ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Instead the name is defined as an optional attribute and the component-id is defined as the key for the component list (in alignment with the approach followed for the network-element list).

+### Parent relative position

+There are some use cases where the parent relative position is not reported as an integer but as a string.

+In order to support these use cases and allowing a straightforward match between the relative position definition in the device and in the network inventory, this model is defining the 'parent-rel-pos' data node as a string instead of as an integer.

+If the device reports the relative position as an integer, e.g., using the device model defined in {{?RFC8348}}, the integer value reported by the device can be mapped into a string within the network inventory.

 # Network Inventory Tree Diagram {#ni-tree}

 {{fig-ni-tree}} shows the tree diagram of the YANG data model defined in module "ietf-network-inventory" ({{ni-yang}}).